dyakonoff/cuba-validation/README.md

 _**Figure 7:** Marking methods as REST available_

-Next, let's open `StockApiService` in our Java IDE again and annotate the methods for validation.
+Now, let's open `StockApiService` in our Java IDE again and annotate the methods properly.

-1. First, we need to know, that JPA validation will be applied **only** to the methods that are marked with `@Validated` annotation.
+1. First, we need to know, that JPA validations will be applied **only** to the methods that are marked with `@Validated` annotation.
 (See [documentation here](https://doc.cuba-platform.com/manual-6.9/bean_validation_running.html#bean_validation_in_services)).
 By default, `@Validated` uses the next [constraint groups](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_constraint_groups):
     - `Default` and `ServiceParametersChecks` - for method parameters
     - `Default` and `ServiceResultChecks` - for method return value
     - As for [constraint group](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_constraint_groups) `RestApiChecks`, it could be used for those JPA validations that must be checked only when instance is passed to REST-API.
-2. [Annotation `@RequiredView` could be used](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_cuba_annotations) to ensure that input parameters of the method have fields that are corresponded to the specified [view](https://doc.cuba-platform.com/manual-6.9/views.html).
+2. [`@RequiredView` annotation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_cuba_annotations) could be used to ensure that input parameters of a method have fields that corresponding to the specified [view](https://doc.cuba-platform.com/manual-6.9/views.html).
     - `@RequiredView` validates that the validated Entity has **at least** those fields loaded that are required by the view.
 It doesn't fire an error if the Entity has extra fields loaded.
     - This annotation works with entity objects and their collections.
 3. All standard and custom JPA validations can be applied either to:
-    - **methods** - then the return value is checked)
+    - **methods** - then the return value is checked.
-    - or to method **parameters** - which makes these parameters to be validated
+    - method **parameters** - which makes these parameters to be validated
-    - once again, this JPA validations will be used only to methods that are marked by `@Validated` annotation.
+    - once again, this JPA validations used only if method is marked with `@Validated` annotation.
-4. Error messages can be provided with annotations either directly or using messages packs. (see [documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_messages) for more details)
+4. Error messages can be provided with annotations either directly or by using messages packs. (see [documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_messages) for more details)

 Here is a result of applying all our validations to the REST service interface: